sabeehtaqi/projects/sabeehtaqi/README.md

 #### Technical

-For each steps, create a separate gist/block -- link to these in your repo's README.md

-Starting with the instructional demo above [Mick Bostock's Chloropleth map](https://bl.ocks.org/mbostock/4060606),
+Starting with the instructional demo above [Mick Bostock's Chloropleth map](https://bl.ocks.org/mbostock/4060606):

 1. Integrate census data
-    * Will need to adapt the template to CSV data
+    * Will need to adapt the demos to CSV data
+        * Will need to construct 5-digit FIPS ID from the CSV data
     * The template block loads population data (CSV) using d3map()
     * Identify in detail what is going on with d3.map in the example
     * Create a simple example (start by using something that can be manipulated in console)
 2. Add interaction somehow (TBD)

+Note: For each step, create a separate gist/block -- link to these in your repo's README.md.